Sodium bicarbonate

-Nomenclature

-Because it has long been known and widely used, the salt has many different names such as baking soda, bread soda, cooking soda, and bicarbonate of soda and can often be found near baking powder in stores.
-The term baking soda is more common in the United States, while bicarbonate of soda is more common in Australia, United Kingdom and Ireland.
+As it has long been known and widely used, the salt has many different names such as baking soda, bread soda, cooking soda, brewing soda and bicarbonate of soda and can often be found near baking powder in stores.
+The term baking soda is more common in the United States, while bicarbonate of soda is more common in Australia, the United Kingdom, and New Zealand.
 Abbreviated colloquial forms such as sodium bicarb, bicarb soda, bicarbonate, and bicarb are common.

-The word saleratus, from Latin sal æratus (meaning "aerated salt"), was widely used in the 19th century for both sodium bicarbonate and potassium bicarbonate.

-Its E number food additive code is E500.

-The prefix bi in bicarbonate comes from an outdated naming system predating molecular knowledge in reference to the two molar equivalents of carbon dioxide (known as carbonic acid in the ancient chemistry language) that potassium hydrocarbonate/bicarbonate releases upon decomposition to (di)potassium carbonate and to potassium oxide (potash).
+The prefix bi- in "bicarbonate" comes from an outdated naming system predating molecular knowledge.
+It is based on the observation that there is twice as much carbonate (CO3(2-)) per sodium in sodium bicarbonate (NaHCO3) as there is in sodium carbonate (Na2CO3).
 The modern chemical formulas of these compounds now express their precise chemical compositions which were unknown when the name bi-carbonate of potash was coined (see also: bicarbonate).